Reduced density matrix approach to one-dimensional ultracold bosonic systems: Theory

-The value of $g_{\mathsf{1D}}$ in an experimental context can be determined, and is described in the next section, yet it suffices to state it is simply a real number that parametrises the `strength' of the interaction.
-A convenient basis to study this system is the set of one-dimensional quantum harmonic oscillator eigenfunctions which are defined by,
+The value of $g_{\mathsf{1D}}$ in an experimental context can be determined, and is described in the next section, but it suffices to state here that it is simply a real number that parametrises the `strength' of the interaction.
+A convenient basis to study this system is the set of one-dimensional quantum harmonic oscillator eigenfunctions which are defined by

 where $H_n(x)$ is a Hermite polynomial.
 The one- and two-boson integrals are both analytic (with the two-bosons integrals also being calculated exactly via Gauss-Hermite quadrature).